micaelalafratta/prueba-tecnica-inventario-tienda-Python/README.md

 ```
 # /English/ 👇🏽

-Hello, Adalaber!
+Hello!
 Please read carefully what you will find in this repository.

 ## Repository contents:
 Here you will find the files for Micaela Lafratta's assessment of Module 1: Discover the power of Python.